babel/website/docs/plugins.md

 ]
 ```

-Preset Ordering is reversed (last to first).
+Preset ordering is reversed (last to first).

 > Yes this is confusing, see [babel/notes #2](https://github.com/babel/notes/blob/master/2016-08/august-01.md#potential-api-changes-for-traversal).